 Conclusion

 Through this long list of distinct Types of Coffee, we have seen that it is more than just a beverage.
 With a slight difference in the amounts of water, espresso, cream, and other ingredients, Coffee's flavor, caffeine content, and intensity could be changed completely.
-As coffee culture reaches every corner of the world, people are not only interested in discovering new flavors and techniques but also exploring How To Make Hazelnut Coffee, adding a delightful twist to their coffee experience.
+As coffee culture reaches every corner of the world, people are not only interested in discovering new flavours and techniques but also exploring How To Make Hazelnut Coffee, adding a delightful twist to their coffee experience.
+The ongoing Tea vs Coffee debate continues as enthusiasts seek to find which drink offers the best combination of flavor and benefits. a topic that may come up in Barista Interview Questions.

 Frequently Asked Questions